PURE ly the BEST

 Spreading the joy....of being owned by a yorkie or three is, to me, what it's all about.
 Enjoy!

-Consider doing Obedience and/or Agility with your yorkie.
+Consider doing Obedience, Agility, Rally or Tricks with your yorkie.

 Check for a club near you:

 Freddie and Chloe (above) are two Yetholme Yorkies,

 the proud owner of Judy and her hubby, from Melbourne.

 They had never done agility before - neither had Judy - but all have taken

 As you will see from the pics below, it is very easy to set up an agility course